parallax background

 He has taught Gaelic language classes since 1999 for many institutions including the Callanish School of Celtic Arts, the New Hampshire School of Scottish Arts, the Vermont Institute of Celtic Arts and various night school classes in Massachusetts and Connecticut.

 Thomas is also a musician and composer, playing several instruments—Scottish Highland bagpipes and small pipes, keyboards, and various drums and other percussion instruments.
 He has competed as a solo piper and is a member of the Catamount Pipe Band of Vermont.
 Together with his wife Maggie Carchrie, Thomas presents traditional music and dance performances at Senior Centers, Nursing Homes, and Libraries across Connecticut.
-Thomas has resided in Connecticut for the past 17 years where lives with his Maggie, their two teenagers, Rory and Mairi and cats Seumas and Ted.
+Thomas has resided in Connecticut since 2005 where he lives with his Maggie, their two children, Rory and Mairi and cats Ted, Caitrìona, Archie and Clara.

 Upcoming Scottish Studies Workshops